 Australia’s cyber threat landscape

-According to the ACSC, phishing and spearphishing remain the most common methods used by cyber criminals to harvest personal information or user credentials to gain access to networks, or to distribute malicious content, lure people into taking certain actions or skim data.
+Phishing and spearphishing remain the most common methods used by cyber criminals to harvest personal information or user credentials.
+This allows criminals to gain access to networks, distribute malicious content, lure people into taking certain actions or skim data.

-Applying the fundamentals of good cyber security as individuals, business owners and government agencies is vitally important.
-Many of the methods used by cybercriminals to steal personal and financial information can be easily mitigated through measures such as not responding to unsolicited emails and text messages, implementing multi-factor authentication and never providing another party with remote access to your computer.
+Individuals and businesses apply the fundamentals of basic cyber security practice; that’s a vital first step.
+Many of the initial approaches from cybercriminals can be warded off by, for instance, not responding to unsolicited emails and text messages, implementing multi-factor authentication and not providing an unknown third party with remote access to your computer network.